PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/020-multisig/index.md

 1. **Identity Association**: Like any key, a multisig must be linked to an identity to perform most operations
 2. **Admin Control**: An optional admin identity can manage the multisig configuration
-3. **Fee Payment**: Initially the creator's identity pays for proposal fees, but this can be removed to make the multisig self-paying
+3. **Fee Payment**: Initially the creator's identity pays for proposal fees, but this can be removed to make the multisig self-paying.
+Multisig accounts can also be [subsidized](/accounts/subsidized).

 ### Operational Flow